 Obesity is a common health issue in dogs.
 Cashews contain a high amount of fat.
 Thus, feeding your dog excess cashews will increase its risk of obesity.
 You should avoid feeding cashews to your dog if it tends to get obese.
 Also, if you want your chubby dog to lose weight, do not feed it cashews.

-Pancreatitis occurs when there is an inflammation in the pancreas of your dog.
+Pancreatitis occurs when there is inflammation in the pancreas of your dog.
 The pancreas helps to convert fat to energy.
 A fatty meal can make your dog’s pancreas inflamed because it can’t convert the excess fat.
 Pancreatitis can become dangerous in dogs if it is not treated on time.
 Symptoms of pancreatitis include lethargy and abdominal pain.

 Meals high in fat are too complex for dogs to digest.
 Thus, feeding your dog excess cashews can lead to gastrointestinal tract diseases.
 You can notice issues like diarrhea and vomiting when your dog overeats cashews.
 You need to watch your dog and ensure it doesn’t consume more than the required amount of cashews.